 For the upcoming high season, Khiri Travel Laos is focusing on developing options to bring your clients closer to the local community.
 We can arrange a visit to the Lao Disabled Woman’s Development Center or one of our recommended handicraft livelihood projects.
 These kinds of encounters promote sustainable travel and introduce your travelers to an authentic view of local life.
 Visitors can even get hands-on experience learning how to make Laos’ famous handicrafts.

 Your clients should also plan to explore the countryside.
 Khiri Travel Laos is happy to provide your guests with our newly developed “Signature Experience” to explore the “Undiscovered Temples of Vientiane.”
 This new tour can be made by bicycle or minivan riding out of the city along the Mekong River.
 Traffic and urban buildings will fade away to be replaced by local farmhouses, rice paddies and free-ranging cattle.

 En route to our first temple, we will stop at a local market to buy refreshments.
 We will also purchase items common for making merit at the local Buddhist temple, Wat Tham Pa.
 The temple is beautifully situated on the Mekong where you can see its counterpart on the Thai side of the river.
 After your travelers feel replenished and have soaked up the scenery, we will continue a little further to our second stop.
 Wat Tham Pha Korkma, or the stable temple, is a great place to gain a better understanding of our Buddhist culture and religion.

 We hope to welcome your guests to enjoy some capital secrets in Vientiane.
-For more information about an itinerary to Vientiane and the other top destinations of this intriguing country, please leave your information in the form below.
+For more information about an itinerary to Vientiane and the other top destinations of this intriguing country, please contact [email protected].